Does the Dog You Adopted Have the Selfish Gene?

 In his first book on genetic manipulation, Richard Dawkins describes what the selfish gene is.
 The selfish gene is a gene that causes the organism (be it dog, human, or even an insect) to act in such a way that it will be able to survive and spread itself to the next generation.

-(The selfish gene is not about being selfish—it is about survival.
-Dogs may be food aggressive or suffer from “resource guarding” but those things have nothing to do with manipulation.)
+(The selfish gene is not about being selfish—it is about using manipulation in order to survive.
+Dogs may express their survival instincts through food aggression or suffer from “resource guarding” but those things have nothing to do with manipulation.)

-Do dogs use one of their genes in this way?
+Do dogs use one of their genes in order to survive?

 When a dog stares at us, and we are manipulated into caring about her and providing her with food and a home, this is the dog´s expression of the selfish gene.
 Dogs have become adapted through natural selection in such a way that we are likely to take care of them-the oxytocin released through the gazing is probably the mechanism by which this happens.